-While Dropbox was the original online storage unit, Google Drive has quickly caught up offering more space with its free accounts, access to file creation tools that Dropbox just doesn't have and more upgrade options for additional storage.
-Dropbox does have block syncing which makes saving file changes faster and more reliable than Google.
-However, overall, Google Drive is still the better pick.
+While Dropbox was the original online storage unit, Google Drive has quickly caught up, offering more space with its free accounts, access to file creation tools that Dropbox just doesn't have and more upgrade options for additional storage.
+Also, because Drive is part of your Google account, it's easy to collaborate and share files during video chats through Hangouts Meet.
+Dropbox does have block syncing, which makes saving file changes faster and more reliable than Google, and it will sync with Zoom for some additional collaboration and meeting tools.
+However, overall, Google Drive is still the better pick, especially for those working from home and need to share files and collaborate on projects.

 |Storage space||15 GB||2 GB|